apache/zeppelin/docs/interpreter/spark.md

     spark.jars.packages   com.databricks:spark-csv_2.10:1.2.0
     spark.files       /path/mylib1.py,/path/mylib2.egg,/path/mylib3.zip

-### 3. Dynamic Dependency Loading via %dep interpreter
+### 3. Dynamic Dependency Loading via %spark.dep interpreter
-> Note: `%dep` interpreter is deprecated since v0.6.0.
+> Note: `%spark.dep` interpreter is deprecated since v0.6.0.
-`%dep` interpreter load libraries to `%spark` and `%pyspark` but not to  `%spark.sql` interpreter so we recommend you to use first option instead.
+`%spark.dep` interpreter load libraries to `%spark` and `%spark.pyspark` but not to  `%spark.sql` interpreter so we recommend you to use first option instead.

-When your code requires external library, instead of doing download/copy/restart Zeppelin, you can easily do following jobs using `%dep` interpreter.
+When your code requires external library, instead of doing download/copy/restart Zeppelin, you can easily do following jobs using `%spark.dep` interpreter.

  * Load libraries recursively from Maven repository
  * Load libraries from local filesystem